 The Art of Data Science

 Several articles have been published emphasizing why data should be treated as an organizational asset.
-And there are many that focus on deriving value by analysing the structured data and Big Data to gain deep business insights.
+And there are many that focus on deriving value by analyzing the structured data and Big Data to gain deep business insights.
 Now, companies are taking a step further, to turn their data assets into products/services which in themselves would carry commercial value.
 Early examples of such data products include “people you may know” introduced by LinkedIn, suggesting products you may like based on your current search, by Amazon, and now, suggesting similar “looking” products and so on.
-In addition to the online businesses, a variety of traditional industries are now developing data products to further their business interests.
+In addition to online businesses, a variety of traditional industries are now developing data products to further their business interests.

 DATA SCIENCE – UP CLOSE

-Data Science helps uncover hidden patterns from large volume of structured and unstructured data which can then be deployed commercially.
+Data Science helps uncover hidden patterns from a large volume of structured and unstructured data which can then be deployed commercially.
 What differentiates it from standard Business Intelligence is that one is not sure what one is looking for and instead, attempts to uncover hidden patterns of commercial value.

-Given that we are now generating more data than ever, the need for identifying patterns from such huge volumes of data have never been more relevant.
+Given that we are now generating more data than ever, the need for identifying patterns from such huge volumes of data has never been more relevant.
 And with technological advances, it is becoming more feasible.
 This can only mean that there is little excuse for organizations to overlook the value that can be gained through data science.

 TURNING DATA INTO PRODUCT

 One can find several definitions of a data product depending on the aspect of data analysis.
 Simply put, a data product requires analyzing large volumes of structured and unstructured data to identify patterns that can be gainfully used.